cornelldatajournal/site/README.md

-Made by Rishi Gurjar and Rahul Ramarao in three days between Friday Jan 24 2025 and Monday Jan 27 2025.
+Made by Rishi Gurjar and Rahul Ramarao in three days, finished on Monday Jan 27 2025.

-Stack- React, Next JS, Tailwind, no backend
+#### Stack- React, Next JS, Tailwind, Shadcn, no backend ez

-Deployed on GH pages, routed to cornelldatajournal.org
+#### Deployed on GH pages, domain on Squarespace, routed from cornelldatajournal.org

+##### To run do this:
+1. run `npm i` in root (hopefully it runs w no errors otherwise good luck 😂)
+2. run `npm run dev` in root (should open locally on localhost:3000)